dssg/learning/tmux/notes.md

 tmux -S /tmp/mdagost new-session -s mdagost
 ```

 The -S flag tells us which "socket" file to write screen information too.
 Not important to understand what that means, just remember the file.
 The -s flag gives our new session a name.
-You can leave off new-session, and you can leave off the -s, which names the session, but they’re recommended.
+You can leave off new-session, and you can leave off the -s, but they’re recommended.

+You can see the socket file that is storing the screen information:

 ```
 ls /tmp/mdagost
 ```

-You can see the socket file that is storing the screen information.

 ##All tmux commands start with a "leader"